Treri/then-loader/README.md

 // Assuming you use Bluebird
 var load = require("then?bluebird!./file.js");

-// The chunk is requested when you require the file and is available in the then callback load.then(function(file) {
+// load is a promise, and is resolved when file.js loaded load.then(function(file) {

 });